axodotdev/cargo-dist/book/src/reference/config.md

 Jobs not present in this map keep the legacy `secrets: inherit` behavior.
 If a configured job has an empty list/map, `secrets` is omitted entirely for that job.
+Unknown job names in this map are an error.

 You can use either: